markhowellsmead/css-reset/README.md

 The rules here work around various display bugs and hiccups in various browsers AND apply a few rules which make the layout of a page cleaner and more logical.

+It's important to note that this CSS reset code doesn't normalize elements across the board and remove all margins and paddings.
+It only removes or re-defines margins and padding where this makes sense… for example on the ``<body>`` element.

 There's no quick way to explain what all the rules do: if you're interested (and you should be) then read the file properly and understand what rules you're applying.

 Usage